bertreb/pimatic-home-connect/README.md

 Instructions for installing the proof-of-concept.

+### HOME-CONNECT
+Create an application in your account on the (developers site of Home-connect)[https://developer.home-connect.com] Use Authorisation Code Grant Flow as authorisation type and  http://localhost:3000/o2c as redirect uri.

+### PIMATIC
 0. stop pimatic
 1. clone this repository in your node_modules (/home/pi/node_modules)
 2. in the pimatic-home-connect directory run the command -> npm install